 It’s a scenic 12-hour ride aboard a comfortable tour bus with two rest stops along the way.
-The shuttle picks up passengers Wednesdays and Fridays from Ramstein (Gate 1) at 0900 and from the bus stop outside the Landstuhl Hospital emergency room entrance at 0945.
+The shuttle picks up passengers Wednesdays and Fridays from Ramstein (Gate 1) between 0900 and 0915 and from the bus stop outside the Landstuhl Hospital emergency room entrance between 0945 and 1000.

 The shuttle returns from Vicenza on Tuesdays and Thursdays.
-It departs from the health clinic at 0700.
+It departs from the health clinic parking lot at 0700.

-You should arrive at least 20 minutes before scheduled departure at both locations.
+You should arrive at least 20 minutes before scheduled departure at all locations.